sosialistaflokkurinn/ekklesia/docs/infrastructure/CLOUD_RUN_SERVICES.md

 ## Overview

 Ekklesia uses [Google Cloud Run](https://cloud.google.com/run) to deploy and manage microservices.
-The platform consists of **8 independent services** that work together to provide election management, voting, and membership functionality.
+The platform consists of **13 independent services** that work together to provide election management, voting, and membership functionality.

 **Architecture Philosophy**: [Microservices](https://microservices.io/) approach with small, single-purpose functions that scale independently.

+**Security**: All services use [Google Secret Manager](https://cloud.google.com/secret-manager) for sensitive credentials (OAuth secrets, API tokens).
+Secrets are injected as environment variables at runtime by Cloud Run.

 ---